robertmuth/Cwerg/FrontEndWASM/README.md

 ## WASM Frontend

-This is still in a very early stage.
+The WASM Frontend is work in progress.
+It consists of a transpiler that convert WASM into Cwerg IR and support libraries which will provide a WASI API.

 There will only be a Python implementation.